McDonald’s Global Customer Privacy Statement Overview

 Cookies and Other Technologies

-A copy of McDonald’s UK cookies policy can be found here.
+A copy of McDonald’s Irish cookies policy can be found here.

 Purposes for which we process your personal information